SonarSource/sonarcloud-github-action/README.md

 # Scan your code with SonarCloud

-> Using this GitHub Action, scan your code with [SonarCloud](https://sonarcloud.io/) to detects bugs, vulnerabilities and code smells in more than 25 programming languages!
+Using this GitHub Action, scan your code with [SonarCloud](https://sonarcloud.io/) to detects bugs, vulnerabilities and code smells in more than 20 programming languages!

 <img src="./images/SonarCloud-72px.png">

+SonarCloud is the leading product for Continuous Code Quality online, totally free for open-source projects.
+It supports all major programming languages, including C#, VB .Net, JavaScript, TypeScript, C/C++ and many more.
+If your code is closed source, SonarCloud also offers a paid plan to run private analyses

 ## Requirements